-This course introduces students to the complex relationship business, community development and faith.
+Introduces students to the complex relationship business, community development and faith.
 Students will explore the unique ways business can impact community development and human flourishing.
 Students will create a business plan that focuses on the quadruple bottom line: people, profit, planet, and progress.